 Question: "Do women have to remain silent in church?"

-Answer: 1 Corinthians 14:33-35 states, "...As in all the congregations of the saints, women should remain silent in the churches.
+Answer: First Corinthians 14:33–35 states, “As in all the congregations of the saints, women should remain silent in the churches.
 They are not allowed to speak, but must be in submission, as the Law says.
-If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church."
-At first glance, this seems to be a blanket command that women are not allowed to speak at all in the church.
-However, 1 Corinthians 11:5 mentions women praying and prophesying in the church and does not condemn it.
-Therefore, 1 Corinthians 14:33-35 must not be an absolute command for women to always be silent in church.
+If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.”
+At first glance, this seems to be a blanket command that women are never allowed to speak at all in the church.
+However, earlier in the same epistle (1 Corinthians 11:5), Paul mentions women’s praying and prophesying as allowable activities, and we know that older women are to teach younger women (Titus 2:4).
+Therefore, 1 Corinthians 14:33–35 must not be an absolute command for women to always be silent in church.

 © Copyright 2002-2014 Got Questions Ministries.